scala/scala-lang/blog/_posts/2016-11-30-spores-release.md

 serialized at compile time, how can this work with Java Serialization?

-To achieve this, previously, spores required Scala Pickling to transitively check that certain were able to be serialized, statically, at compile-time.
+To achieve this, previously, spores required Scala Pickling to transitively check the entire enviornment was able to be serialized, statically, at compile-time.
 However, we now wish to perform this check instead for Java Serialization, as Java Serialization is most often used by developers.

 ## The transitive checker